Find out how to submit a claim for tax repayments using online forms and databases.

 Make a top-up claim for Gift Aid or a small donation

 You can claim on up to 1,000 Gift Aid donations at a time by completing and attaching an HMRC schedule spreadsheet to the online claim form.
 The spreadsheet should contain details of your donations.
 You can only complete one online form at a time, which you must submit before making a new claim.

 You can save unfinished claims and return to them at any time within 30 days.

 You can include donations raised by a participant in a sponsored event under a single entry, using the participant’s name and home address.
 Donations must be less than £500.
-This means you won’t need to list every individual donor who sponsored the person.
+This means you will not need to list every individual donor who sponsored the person.

 If any individual donation is more than £500, you or the person acting on your behalf must show this as a separate Gift Aid donation with the donor’s name and address.

 Charities Online gives you the option to add together small donations of £20 or less, up to a total of £1,000 per entry.
-This means you don’t have to provide details for individual donations (although you can do if you prefer).
+This means you do not have to provide details for individual donations (although you can do if you prefer).